 This is my recipe for Halloween Party Cutout Cookies.
 It is in the Taste of Home magazine posted above.
 I have not made my cookies yet for this year but here are a few from last year.

-I use my recipe for decorated sugar cookies.
-I decorated these very simple and some of the grandchildren helped.
+I use my recipe for decorated sugar cookies, and decorated these very simple.
+Some of the grandchildren helped with these.

 The second magazine is a cookie swap edition and is full of great looking recipes.
 I will be trying several of them out this year.
 The cookie recipe of mine they published was actually one I created a few years ago as an after school snack for some of my grandchildren.

 This recipe only has 4 ingredients.
 If you like chocolate and peanut butter together, this will hit the spot.